canjs/canjs/_index.md

 ### Ease of use

 This site highlights the most important features of CanJS.
-The library comes with thorough documentation and examples on [its DoneJS documentation page](http://donejs.com/docs.html).
-There are example apps for each library, and several example apps for jQuery.
+The library comes with thorough documentation and examples on the [DoneJS documentation page](http://donejs.com/docs.html).
+There are example apps for each library and several example for jQuery.

 CanJS is also supported by Bitovi, formerly [Jupiter Consulting](http://jupiterjs.com).
 We are extremely active on the [forums](https://forum.javascriptmvc.com/#Forum/canjs).
 And should the need arise, we provide support, training, and development.

 ### Safety